- Learn more about:

 This depends on the amount of data you provide and how you provide it.

-If you submit data through the Atlas’s [whatever it is now called for making an observation] this is considered to be an individual observation and a ‘fact’.
-Facts have no intellectual property and so do not need to be licensed, though the Atlas will attribute the observation to you.
+If you submit data through the ALA’s Record a Sighting function, it is considered to be an individual observation and a ‘fact’.
+Facts have no intellectual property and so do not need to be licensed, though the ALA will attribute the observation to you.

-If you provide a collection of sighting, eg on a spreadsheet or from a database, this is a dataset and does need to be licensed.
-The Atlas prefers to use the Creative Commons Attribution license.
+If you provide a collection of sightings, eg on a spreadsheet or from a database, this is a dataset and does need to be licensed.
+The ALA prefers to use the Creative Commons Attribution license.

 See also FAQ Data licensing.

-What information can I share with the Atlas?
+What information can I share with the ALA?

-You can share a wide range of information with the Atlas, including:
+You can share a wide range of information with the ALA, including:

 - Information about a species (contributions to a species profile): Descriptions, characteristics, groupings, measurements.
 The information may be structured (separated into categories, eg in a spreadsheet) and include a controlled vocabulary, text, numbers, static maps; or it may be unstructured text (in a single block).